Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Text Generation

 \section{Text Generation}

-The empirical results in the above sections demonstrate the different roles and impact on the ICL tasks among the repetition neurons and induction heads.
-This section further investigates their impact on the repetitive generation.

-Following the prior work~\cite{hiraoka-inui-2025-repetition}, we prepared 100 greedily generated texts that originally include repetitive phrases.
+To investigate repetitive generation, distinct from prior sections that explored the roles and impacts of repetition neurons and induction heads in ICL tasks, we followed the approach of the prior work~\cite{hiraoka-inui-2025-repetition}.
+We prepared 100 greedily generated texts that originally include repetitive phrases.
 Then we ablated the repetition neurons or induction heads at the onset of repetitive phrases during the generation process.

-The experimental results in Figure \ref{fig:textgen_nrhd} show that ablating the induction head reduces the number of repetitive outputs, while ablating randomly selected heads also does so to some extent.
-This suggests that various attention heads contribute to the repetitive outputs and that it is difficult to select repetition-related heads solely in fine-grained control.
+Figure~\ref{fig:textgen_nrhd} reveals that while ablating induction heads reduces repetition, random head ablation also has a noticeable effect.
+This indicates that repetitive outputs are influenced by a broader set of heads, making precise identification of repetition-specific heads challenging for fine-grained control.
 In addition, ablating the top 3 \% of induction heads causes a sharp drop in repetitive output, but removing larger fractions leads to a rebound in repetition.
 This pattern implies that only a small subset of heads is truly responsible, consistent with prior work on induction-head specificity.
 We observe a similar effect for repetition neurons in the final segment as ablating that group cuts repetition by up to 40 \%.

 Regarding the repetitive output as a problematic behaviour of LLMs, these results straightforwardly suggest that ablating the induction heads or repetition neurons at the last segment mitigates this problem.
 However, as we discussed in the above sections, ablating these components catastrophically degrades the ICL performance.
-We argue it is counterproductive to damage the crucial ability of LLMs (i.e., the ICL performance) in order to reduce the repetitive outputs.
+We argue it is counterproductive to damage the crucial ability of LLMs in order to reduce the repetitions.

 To resolve this trade-off, we suggest fine control of the repetition ability of LLMs using segment-wise neuron ablation.
 Specifically, ablating repetition neurons in the middle segment reduced the repetitive output while it did not significantly damage the ICL performance, as shown in Figure \ref{sec:layer_wise}.